18 July 1947

 Indian Independence Act

 The Indian Independence Act 1947 received the royal assent and entered into force on 18th July 1947.
 This Act put into action the Mountbatten Plan for the independence and partition of India.
+Read on for more on this Act for IAS exam.

 - The Indian Independence Act 1947 was an act of the British Parliament that partitioned India into two independent dominions of India and Pakistan.